cheezytony/vue-datatable/README.md

 |   paginatable  |  Whether Or Not The Results Should Be paginatable      |   Boolean     |   true    |

+#### ajax
+Whether or not to use ajax for loading data into the table

+#### url
+This sets the ajax url to fetch data from if ajax is enabled

 #### data
 Items to be displayed in the table